DevExpress-Examples/wpf-heatmap-matrix-data/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# How to Create a Heatmap Based on Arrays of String and Numeric Values
+# Chart for WPF - Create a Heatmap Based on Arrays of String and Numeric Values

 This example shows how to use string and numeric value arrays to create a heatmap.